explosion/spacy-course/chapters/en/chapter4.md

   entity spans, count the tokens to find out where the entity span starts and where it ends.
 Keep in mind that the last token index is _exclusive_!
 Then add a new `Span` to the `doc.ents`.
+- Keep an eye on the tokenization!
+Print the tokens in the `Doc` if you're not sure.

 </codeblock>